jpalala/svelte-app/README.md

 [VS Code](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

+## Deploying .env variables

+With vite, following [this guide](https://vitejs.dev/guide/env-and-mode.html#env-files) you can get import the env variable by prefixing with VITE_

+Do not use this to load app secrets!
+It's mainly for being able to setup endpoints (like BACKEND APP URL's) for your app.

 ## Need an official Svelte framework?

 Check out [SvelteKit](https://github.com/sveltejs/kit#readme), which is also powered by Vite.
 Deploy anywhere with its serverless-first approach and adapt to various platforms, with out of the box support for TypeScript, SCSS, and Less, and easily-added support for mdsvex, GraphQL, PostCSS, Tailwind CSS, and more.